vitiral/notes/leetcode/cheatsheet.md

+# Summary

+**General Strategy**
+- Write down question with all requirements
+- Do trivial example by hand + graphed out, reducing scope if needed
+- Analyze problem and brainstorm possible data structres / algorithms
+- Divide and conquer when possible

+**Finding X in string/array**
+- sliding window: move a window along the data
+- growing midpoint: grow a midpoint at different points in the data
+- data structure: HashMap/Set are very commonly useful

+**Conversion Questions**
+- General strategy (simple cases manually, reducing scope, etc)
+- Do alignment work up front, it's always worth it

+**Binary Search Trees**
+- Validating: "narrow a window" of min/max values, or use inorder traversal
+- See how tree rotation can solve the problem
+- Self balancing trees: find depths and use left/right to determine how to rotate
+- Balanced definition: the heights of two child subtrees differ by at most 1

+**Data Structures**
+- array
+- que/stack/deque
+- tree (Binary Tree, Binary Heap)
+- hashmap / hashset
+- directed/undirected graph (don't know much about)

+**Sorting Algorithms**
+- O(n^2)     / O(1): quicksort > insertion sort > selection sort > bubble sort
+- O(n log n) / O(1): heapsort
+- O(n log n) / O(n): timsort > mergesort
+- integer case: counting sort, radix sort bucket sort can be as low as O(n+k)

 ## General Stratey for questions
 - Always start off by *writing down* the question and then branching it with more questions